 Conservative measures

-Firstly, you must avoid those activities that cause pinched nerves.
+Firstly, avoid activities that cause pinched nerves.
 For example, you should avoid running in tight-fitting shoes if you have Morton’s neuroma.
 Secondly, physiotherapy can help reduce the tension on pinched nerves.
-For example, manual therapy will help loosen the tissue around the sural nerve in the calf, and ‘neural’ stretches and glides will reduce nerve tension.
-Finally, massage, acupuncture, and TENS can make the nerve less sensitive.
+For example, manual therapy helps loosen the tissue around the sural nerve in the calf, and ‘neural’ stretches and glides reduce nerve tension.
+Finally, massage, acupuncture, and TENS can help reduce nerve sensitivity.

 Medication